Kundanikapradhan/oncogenic_compound_classifier/README.md

-# ONCOGENIC COMPOUNDS CLASSIFER USING FCNN AND OCR
+# ONCOGENIC COMPOUNDS CLASSIFER USING DL AND OCR

 This project focuses on identifying cancer-causing ingredients in consumer products using a Fully Connected Neural Network (FCNN).
 It leverages Optical Character Recognition (OCR) technology to extract ingredient lists directly from product labels.